Project-Resilience/mvp/demo/README.md

 ## Dependencies:

-The demo relies on the `unileaf_util` package.
-This has to be manually installed from the `.whl` file.
-The requirements.txt is set up for M1 macs.
-Your installations of tensorflow and pytorch may differ.
+This application relies on the ``unileaf-util`` package which can be downloaded from git.
+Save your authentication token in ``$LEAF_PRIVATE_SOURCE_CREDENTIAL`` in order to be able to ``pip install -r requirements.txt`` for the dependencies.

+## Downloading the data:

+In ``data/`` there is a script called ``process_data.py``.
+This will download the entire 2.5GB data file from HuggingFace then process it into a 500MB csv that is used by the app.

+## Predictors:

+The RandomForest model is 1.7GB and is also saved on HuggingFace.
+To download it run ``download_predictors.py`` in ``predictors/``.
+This downloads a ``.joblib`` file that is loaded in the app.

+## Prescriptors:

+Prescriptors are already stored in `prescriptors/` as well as the pareto front image and a CSV of pareto info from training the prescriptors.

 ## Running the app:

 To run the app use: ``python app.py``

-## Predictors:

-Saved predictors can be found in `predictors/`.
-The XGBoost predictor's weights are stored in a `.json` file whereas the LSTM predictor's weights are stored in a `.pt` file and its configuration is saved in the corresponding `.json` file.

-## Prescriptors:

-Prescriptors are stored in `prescriptors/` as well as the pareto front image and a CSV of pareto info from training the prescriptors.